qrvey/partner-portal/docs/embedding/widgets/analytics/filter-modal-report-builder.md

 sidebar_label: Filter Modal - RB
 ---

-This document is for any developer who wants to know how to implement the filter modal widget inside Report Builder.
+This document explains how to implement the filter modal widget inside Report Builder.

 Bellow are displayed the configuration object, events, event listeners, methods and an implementation example for this widget.